BSc, MSc & PhD Dissertations

 This list is by no means exhaustive, but is designed to indicate the research Frontier supports and what is compatible with our current activities in each country.

-Note: dissertations can only be completed on projects run exclusively by Frontier - these are:
+Note: dissertations can only be completed on selected projects run exclusively by Frontier - these are:

 Background information is available to download from the Publications section.

 Once you have reviewed the topics available and decided on your ideas in consultation with your supervisor, please do not hesitate to contact email@example.com, providing a detailed description of your proposal.
 We will provide you with comments and feedback.

 You must then complete a formal proposal form, available for download here, this must also be signed by your supervisor; and will be signed, on approval, by Frontier's Research and Development Manager.